 How Often Should I Be Watering My Lawn in Louisville KY?

 Proper watering seems like such a simple aspect of lawn care, but it’s absolutely critical when it comes to getting the best results.
 All living things require water to thrive and your lawn is no different.
-With the right amount of water, you aren’t going to see the best possible lawn care results.
+Without the right amount of water, you aren’t going to see the best possible lawn care results.

 While it’s simple in nature, there’s actually more to watering than people tend to realize.
 That’s why we’re answering some common questions like how often to water grass and when is the best time to water.